We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Like any form of therapy, if you’re prepared to put in the work, each session can make a difference in your relationship and whatever issues you want to work on.

 “Couples counseling is only as effective as the least invested partner,” Goerlich says.
 “Getting on the same page in this way is crucial to your success.”

-While some might doubt the efficacy of online therapy over in-person treatments, Slatkin says, “Even if the therapist is on the screen, it does not take away from the vital work that can be done.
+While some people might doubt the effectiveness of online therapy over in-person sessions, Slatkin says, “Even if the therapist is on the screen, it does not take away from the vital work that can be done.
 While some do prefer to be in person, we have seen just as beneficial results working online.”

-In fact, one 2014 study found that online therapies for depression were just as effective as in-person therapy sessions.
+In fact, one 2014 study found that online therapy sessions for depression were just as effective as in-person therapy sessions.

 Each person will likely have a set of topics they want to discuss or issues they want to work through during their sessions.

 As Goerlich says, “I’ve noticed that some folks find it easier to say something difficult or bring up a challenging topic if they’re talking to a therapist, rather than directly to their partner.
 Having a neutral third person to help facilitate hard conversations can be a wonderful resource for any couple struggling to get on the same page.”

 Slatkin notes some of the practicalities that make online couples therapy beneficial: “Parents of children who don’t have child care, especially during the pandemic, or do not have local competent professionals now have the opportunity to work with the best clinicians out there.
 It is convenient, saves commuter time and the associated stress, and can be more relaxing of an atmosphere.”

 “Online couples therapy is convenient, you can do it from the comfort of your home, you can join from separate devices in separate locations, and both partners are engaging to learn and grow together,” adds licensed psychologist Donna T. Novak, PsyD.